 Some comparable sales transactions may predate current reimbursement levels, economic changes, or not have anticipated proposed legislation, which might result in an erroneous conclusion about a current transaction.
 Furthermore, a significant number of comparable sales transactions represent acquisitions by existing healthcare companies that may recognize economic synergies resulting in an investment or synergistic standard of value (not fair market value if that is the standard desired).

 Despite these limitations, a thorough analysis of publicly traded companies and comparable sales transactions is extremely useful in developing an understanding of the marketplace, value drivers, who the most likely buyers are, and in determining a reasonable range (low to high) to test values indicated under other approaches.

 Methods under the asset approach are rarely used as the primary method to value operating companies such as home healthcare unless the business is unprofitable or marginally profitable whereby cash flows do not produce an adequate return on assets.
 However, methods under the asset approach should still be considered to ensure that values under other approaches (primarily the income approach) exceed values that would be developed under an asset approach, which is usually viewed as the lowest or floor value.

 Under an income or market approach, the premise of value is almost always a going concern.
 When using an asset approach, the premise of value is sometimes more difficult to determine, but the valuation methods used must be applied consistent with the premise chosen.

 Valuing home healthcare businesses is not unlike valuing other businesses—it is imperative that appraisers have a significant understanding of their operating characteristics and the industry.
-To learn more about these approaches when valuing home healthcare businesses, download the complete chapter from Alan B. Simons in BVR’s publication Guide to Ancillary Healthcare Services Valuation.
+To learn more about these approaches when valuing home healthcare businesses, download an excerpt from Alan B. Simons in BVR’s publication Guide to Ancillary Healthcare Services Valuation.